rspace-os/api-tutorial/Cookbook/LinkFilesToADocument.md

 # Background

-This recipe enables automated association of files with an experiment/
+This recipe enables automated association of files with an experiment.

 This recipe is developed on MacOSX Bash but should be transferable to other Unix/Linux environments